|

 During the first half of 1975, the manuals,

-and in many other countries.
+the Army.
 The GC-102 was mainly sold to the Swiss Army.

 Several years later, in the early 1980s, the GC-101 and 102 were

-replaced by the Gretacoder 103
+replaced by Gretacoder 103

-these units were not developed by Gretag, but by
+Contrary to the GC-101, these units were not developed by Gretag,

-Telsy in Italy with whom Gretag had
+but by competitor Telsy in Italy with whom Gretag had

 a good relationship.
 They were sold as OEM products.